academe/SagePay-Integration/README.md

 * Unmutable value objects are used for models and messages, where possible.
 * Sticking to PHP 5.4 syntax for now, and including an autoloader so it can be used outside of composer.
   There will be non-composer applications, such as WordPress plugins, that will benefit from this.
+  I may slip up on some later formats such as [] instead of array() but I'll try not to.
 * This package will just handle the messages and business logic (e.g. validation and data structures).
   The HTTP communinications are to be handled outside this package.
   That includes conversion of arrays to and from JSON.